intershop/intershop-pwa/docs/guides/migrations.md

 Together with that an inline style of the `main-container` was moved to the global styling definition.

 Formly has been upgraded from version 5 to 6.
-Find more information in the [Formly Upgrade Guide](https://github.com/ngx-formly/ngx-formly/blob/main/UPGRADE-6.0.md).
+For more information, see the [Formly Upgrade Guide](https://github.com/ngx-formly/ngx-formly/blob/main/UPGRADE-6.0.md).
 We still use deprecated form properties like `templateOptions` and `expressionProperties` for compatibility reasons but we are going to replace them in the next major release.

 The two small black triangle images `active_catalog.png` (header: when hovering a catalog) and `budget-bar-indicator.png` (my account: budget bar) are removed and replaced by CSS styling.